-Sign in to one of your business’s profiles to verify that you’re actually a representative of your business.
+Sign in to a business profile to verify that you’re a representative of your business.
 Here are the sites you can use to do this:

-Once you’ve been verified as an official business, here’s how you can edit the information on your knowledge panel.
+Once you’re verified, here’s how you can edit the information on your Google knowledge panel.

 - Sign in to the Google Account linked to your knowledge panel.

-- Search for your business on Google and find the relevant knowledge panel.
+- Search for your business on Google and find the relevant panel.

-- At the top of the knowledge panel, click Suggest an edit (or Suggest edits on mobile)
+- At the top of the panel, click Suggest an edit (or Suggest edits on mobile)

 - Click the information that you want to change.
-If you want to make multiple changes, you’ll have to submit feedback for each change separately.
+If you’re going to make multiple changes, you can submit feedback for each change separately.

-- In the response box that opens, write a short description that tells Google what you want to change, the reasons why you want this change to be made, and some URLs that can help to confirm this information.
+- In the response box that opens, write a short description that tells Google what you want to change, why you want this change to be made, and some URLs that can help confirm this information.

 - Click Send.